rancher/api-spec/README.md

 ### Canonical Links ###
 Each resource SHOULD have a single canonical URL and the representation of that resource SHOULD NOT change depending on how the client got to it.

-If a file resource is accessible at <code>https://base/v1/files/b1b2e7006be</code> and as a data item in a collection <code>https://base/v1/folders/d5a80ee7/files), both representations SHOULD be exactly the same.
-The links inside the resource will reflect the canonical URL.
-This prevents services from generating arbitrarily long link URLs that contain the history of how the client got to where they are.
+If a file resource is accessible at <code>https://base/v1/files/b1b2e7006be</code> and as a data item in a collection <code>https://base/v1/folders/d5a80ee7/files</code>, both representations SHOULD be exactly the same.
+  - The links inside the resource will reflect the canonical URL.
+    - This prevents the service from generating arbitrarily long link URLs that contain unnecessary history of how the client got to where they are.
+  - The representations will be exactly the same, so comparison of the two by the client to determine they are the same is possible.

 ```http
 GET /v1/files/b1b2e7006be HTTP/1.1